oktaytuncay/Kubernetes/kubernetes.md

 ![pic17](images/17.png)

 There are different ways that we can define if an application inside a container is actually ready.
-We can setup different kinds of HTTP tests to see if the API server response.
+We can set up different kinds of HTTP tests to see if the API server responds.

-In case of a database, we may set to see if a particular TCP socket is listening or we may simply execute a command within the container to run a custom script that will exit successfully if the application is ready.
+In the case of a database, we may set to see if a particular TCP socket is listening or we may simply execute a command within the container to run a custom script that will exit successfully if the application is ready.

 In the pod definition file, we can add a new field called `readinessProbe`, use the `httpGet` option and specify the port and the ready API.